-Office 365 Backup & Recovery: Is it Necessary?
+Is Office 365 Backup Necessary? — On-Demand Webinar

 Is your organization currently using or considering Office 365?
 There’s no question that Office 365 has significant benefits — like increased collaboration, lower capital expenses, and less overhead.
 But have you considered the risk of data loss in Office 365?
 When you, your users or malicious outsiders cause data loss, how confident are you that you can get the data back?

 Listen to this webinar featuring Mat Hamlin, VP of Products, and Andy Rouse, Sr. Product Manager at Spanning, where they discuss the benefits of Office 365, as well as the hidden risks to your data.